Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Results

-This section reports parameter estimates, calibration performance metrics, fitting visualization, and Bayesian convergence diagnostics across the models.
+This section reports the parameter estimates, calibration performance metrics, fitting visualization, and Bayesian convergence diagnostics across the models.
 We organize results by model and, when applicable, by observation scenario.

-\subsection{Lotka--Volterra Model}
+\subsection{Lotka--Volterra model}

-We fitted the Lotka--Volterra model to Hudson Bay lynx-hare data under three observation scenarios: (1) both prey and predator observed (LV-1), (2) predator only (LV-2), and (3) prey only (LV-3).
+We fitted the LV model to the Hudson Bay lynx hare data under three observation scenarios: (1) Both prey and predator observed (LV-1), (2) predator only (LV-2), and (3) prey only (LV-3).
 These scenarios allow us to assess how partial observability affects parameter recovery and forecasting performance in light of the structural identifiability results presented in Section~\ref{sec:SI}.